Looking for a needle in a haystack is a common phrase that means something is difficult to find.

-Example: I lost the remote control for the TV somewhere in the living room and I can’t seem to find it anywhere.
-It’s like looking for a needle in a haystack!
-I guess I’ll be stuck on the golfing channel until I can find it.
+Example: I lost the remote control to the TV somewhere in the living room and I can’t find it anywhere.
+It’s like looking for a needle in a haystack.
+(In other words, he’s having trouble finding the remote.)

 The Origin Of ‘Needle In a Haystack’

-They didn’t want to test the difficulty of finding a needle in a haystack because that would obviously be very hard to do.
-Instead, there were two teams and each team made a contraption that would help them locate the needle through all the hay.
-The result was that even with these contraptions, it still took around 6 hours to finish.
-So if you ever lose a needle in a big pile of straw, it’s not worth the time to search for it.
-Just… go get another one.
+They had two teams make a contraption that would help with locating the needle.
+The result was that even with the aid of their contraptions, it still took hours to find.
+So in conclusion, if you ever lose a needle in a big pile of straw… just go get another one.

 “To go looking for a needle in a meadow.”